Wipfli logo

 Jan 26, 2024

-In this episode of The Sound of Automation podcast, we sit down with Automation Alley Executive Director and CEO Tom Kelly and Wipfli Digital Director Mo Abuali.
+In this episode of The Sound of Automation podcast, we sit down with Automation Alley Executive Director and CEO Tom Kelly and Mo Abuali, Director, Digital Strategy at Wipfli.
 Bryan, Tom and Mo discuss the latest Industry 4.0 trends and technologies for small to midsized manufacturers.
 They also chat about some of the challenges associated with Industry 4.0 adoption, and how to overcome these obstacles.
 Listen in for some tips on getting started with Industry 4.0 and AI.

 Transcript: